cesartxt/advent-of-code-2018/README.md

  `src/main/java/org/cesartxt/adventofcode`

-Each Java file has a name with the prefix `Day` followed by the number of puzzle the corresponding puzzle.
+Each Java file has a name with the prefix `Day` followed by the number of the corresponding puzzle.

 The Main class located in  `src/main/java/org/cesartxt/adventofcode` runs all the solutions.
 It reads each puzzle input files located in `src/main/resources`.
 The name of the input files starts with the prefix `day` followed by the number of the puzzle.